Getty Images

 'Good faith' gestures

-Broadcom acquired VMware in 2023 and has since reduced its 168 catalog of products down to four subscription offerings.
+Broadcom acquired VMware in 2023 and has since reduced its catalog of 168 products down to four subscription offerings.

 The subscriptions enable customers to create their own private clouds, Broadcom leadership argued, but the move has drawn customer ire and regulatory attention worldwide, such as with the Japan Fair Trade Commission government agency.

-AT&T isn't seeking damages, according to the filing, but requested a permanent injunction for Broadcom to honor the original contract of providing support extensions.
+AT&T isn't seeking damages, according to the filing, but the company requested a permanent injunction for Broadcom to honor the original contract of providing support extensions.
 VMware software enables server virtualization capabilities for on-premises and cloud IT infrastructure hardware, enabling customers to spin up more instances of software by compartmentalizing compute, storage and networking resources within a server.

-In the lawsuit, AT&T claims almost 75,000 of its virtual machines run on VMware software with 22,000 of those connected in some way to public safety offices, both federal and local.
+In the lawsuit, AT&T claims almost 75,000 of its virtual machines run on VMware software, with 22,000 of those connected in some way to public safety offices, both federal and local.
 AT&T said its customer support centers use the software as well, answering close to 1 million customer requests daily.

 "Without Support Services, the operating systems of countless AT&T customers -- including the Government and Intelligence Agencies -- are just one issue away from failing," according to the court filing.